 Fugro has contracted Periplus Archeomare B.V. to conduct an archaeological assessment of geophysical route and site survey data.
-The survey data have been collected in the course of a proposed well site development in the A15 Block and the installation of an umbilical.
+The survey data have been collected in the course of a proposed well site development in the B10 block and the installation of an umbilical and one pipeline.

-The area of investigation includes: Well site location A15 (Proposed) Platform location A12-CCP (Active) A15-New to A12-CPP Umbilical Route (Proposed)
+The area of investigation includes: Platform location A12-CCP (Active) Well site location B10 (Proposed) B10 to A12-CPP Umbilical Route (Proposed) B10 to Tie-in B13-A Pipeline Route (Proposed)

-1 sqkm site survey 1 sqkm site survey 600 m corridor route survey
+1 sqkm site survey 1 sqkm site survey 600 m corridor route survey 600 m corridor route survey